golfomania/Plugin_Thunderbird_FilterBySender/README.md

 Ever needed to quickly see all emails from a specific sender?
 Instead of manually copying email addresses and pasting them into search filters, this extension does it all with one action:

 - Press `Ctrl+Shift+Q` (customizable)
-- Or right-click and select "Filter all emails from this sender"
+- Or right-click and select "Find all emails from this sender"

 Perfect for: